devintel-lab/docs/bounding_boxes/detectron2.md

 ]
 ```

-There's a helper utility script available if you want to generate an inference JSON file and all you have a folder full of images you want to detect boxes for.
-This script is in the ```datasets``` directory and called [make_inference_set.py](https://github.com/devintel-lab/detectron2/blob/main/datasets/make_inference_set.py).
+There's a helper utility script available if you want to generate an inference JSON file and all you have is a folder full of images you want to detect boxes for.
+This script, [make_inference_set.py](https://github.com/devintel-lab/detectron2/blob/main/datasets/make_inference_set.py), is in the ```datasets``` directory.

-To run this script, provide it with 3 argument:
+To run this script, you need to provide it with 3 argument:

 ```
 $ python make_inference_set.py --image_dir /path/to/dir/with/images --dataset_name my_dataset --output_dir /path/to/output/dir